onlymatt43/content-protect-pro/admin/README.md

 - **Presto Player Integration**: Enable/disable Presto Player integration
 - **Default Access Level**: Default protection level for new videos

+### Overlay Image and Expiry Overlay
+- **Overlay Image (attachment-only)**: When a session expires the plugin can display an overlay image (for example a transparent PNG) and an optional purchase link.
+The plugin now requires that overlay images be selected from the WordPress Media Library — the code stores the media attachment ID rather than an external URL.
+This ensures images remain valid and under site control.
+- **Purchase URL**: The purchase link shown on the overlay is still a normal URL and is validated/sanitized on save.

+Migration note: If you previously used external overlay image URLs those values will be attempted to be migrated automatically to media attachment IDs (matching by attachment GUID or filename).
+Any legacy values that cannot be matched will be cleared during the migration.
+The plugin ships a migration routine that runs periodically; you can trigger it manually via WP-CLI (see Troubleshooting / Quick commands below).

 ### Security Settings
 - **Enable Logging**: Log all protection-related events
 - **Log Retention**: How long to keep log entries (1-365 days)